latin american studies

 Ph.D., New York University

-Professor Livón-Grosman offers courses on Latin American literature and culture, poetics, and literary theory.
-His research concentrates on experimental Latin American poetry and the relation between contemporary poetry and literary theory.
+Professor Livon-Grosman offers courses on Latin American literature, poetics and film.
+His research concentrates on documentary film and experimental Latin American poetry.
 He has also worked on travel writing in Patagonia and its connection to nation building.
-His most recent book is Geografías Imaginarias: El relato de viaje y la construcción del relato patagónico (Beatriz Viterbo, 2003).
-He has two forthcoming projects: José Lezama Lima: Selections (University of California Press) and 500 Years of Latin American Poetry (Oxford University Press).
+Among other books he has plublished Geografías Imaginarias: El relato de viaje y la construcción del relato patagónico (Beatriz Viterbo, 2003), José Lezama Lima: Selections (University of California Press, 2005) and 500 Years of Latin American Poetry (Oxford University Press, 2009).
+His films include Cartoneros (2006), Brascó (2014), and Salomón (2015).

 M. Brinton Lykes